aligator-80/ExpImp/README.md

 Flexible control of headers, BOM.

-For formatted DATE, NUMBER, TIMESTAMP types use ALTER SESSION SET NLS_...
+For formatted DATE, NUMBER, TIMESTAMP types in CSV use ALTER SESSION SET NLS_...

+If exceeded Excel limits - size of cells or count of rows - raise exception.